goauthentik/authentik/website/docs/events/transports.md

 ## Slack Webhook

 This sends a request using the Slack-specific format.
-This is also compatible with Discord's Webhooks by appending `/slack`.
+This is also compatible with Discord's webhooks by appending `/slack` to the Discord webhook URL.